 Wondering how social media algorithms work and how you can use data to build your social media presence?

-Before you can really succeed on social media, including through successful livestream content, you first need to understand how these social platforms work.
-In this blog post we will focus on social media algorithms for Facebook and Instagram in 2021 and talk about how you can achieve the following:
+To succeed on social media, you must understand how these social platforms work.
+In this blog post we will focus on social media algorithms for Facebook and Instagram in Fall 2022 and talk about how you can achieve the following:

 - Understand social media algorithms to optimize your content’s performance